COSC310Group14/ChatBot/README.md

 ## Installation and Setup

-In order to run the chat bot the user must install the following libraries nltk, numpy, tflearn,random, json, pickle, tkinter.
+In order to run the chat bot the user must install the following libraries nltk, numpy, tflearn,random, json, pickle, tkinter, nltk.

 ## Machine Learning
 todo